LuborRod/e-stations/README.md

 Now you have to config your web server(apache, nginx) to root - web/ OR you can run php server - "php -S localhost:8888 -t web/" (port you can change)

+-------------------------TESTING--------------------------------------

+If you want to make tests,  you have to create another mysql database - "your_name_test", then change file config/test_db.php with you credentials(host + dbname).

+Run script(from root directory) - 'cd tests/bin/ && php yii migrate'
+Run script(from root directory) - './vendor/bin/codecept run'          (not finished yet)

 --------------------------------------------------------

 2) BY DOCKER(if you have docker + docker-compose installed)